Code-Institute-Submissions/the-shamans-cat/README.md

 #### **The design goals of the website are that:**

-* the site is developed using the mobile-first approach to ensure users on all devices have a good user-experience when visiting the site.
+* The site is developed using the mobile-first approach to ensure users on all devices have a good user-experience when visiting the site.
 The site has been tested as new elements and formatting have been added, as well as final stage testing, to ensure this is achieved.
 * The navigation is conventional so that novice users can find their way around the site easily.
 So a fixed top navigation bar with logo on the left hand side and menu items aligned to the right, with text reading from left to right.
 A hamburger menu icon on right hand side on devices with small screens.
 * the site is intuitive and user friendly.
 * the site is both engaging and inspiring keeping potential clients on the site.